steamtricks/steamtricks/README.md

 # monitor

-The output from Steamtricks can be viewed using the following.
+The output from Steamtricks can be viewed using:

 ```
 journalctl -f --user-unit steamtricksd